OpsLevel/kubectl-opslevel/Readme.md

 ### Unable to connect to Kubernetes cluster

 Generally speaking if any other command works IE `kubectl get deployment` then any `kubectl opslevel` command should work too.
-If this is the not the case then there is likely a special authentication mechanism in place that we are not handling properly.
+If this is not the case then there is likely a special authentication mechanism in place that we are not handling properly.
 This should be reported as a bug.

 ### A field mapped in the configuration file is not in the service data